Allington Pippin

 An excellent new English-bred pear which, although raised in 1938, was not named and released until 1974.
 This is a great garden cultivar, compact, hardy and reliable.
 The fruits are small, pale yellow with a pink flush, with a creamy white flesh which is juicy and sweet.
 A good choice for an early-season variety.

-Eating.
 Pick September.
 Self-sterile.
 Use October.

 Lost to vandalism and not yet replaced.